About Free COT Charts

 Free COT Charts is a website devoted to charting the weekly Commitments of Traders or "COT".
 The net positions of these commitments are what's actually plotted, that is, the long positions minus the short positions = the net positions.
 These numbers are provided by the Commodity Futures Trading Commission or "CFTC".
 Each Friday the CFTC issues that weeks commitments which reflects the previous Tuesdays positions of 3 trading groups.
 The CFTC classifies these 3 groups of traders as follows.

 Large Speculators - Defined as those traders who hold a specified number of contracts or greater in a given market, but are not commercial traders.
-The CFTC sets the minimum number of contracts that can be held before the speculator is required to report that position.
+The CFTC sets the number of contracts for each market that can be held before the speculator is required to report that position.
 Any speculator participating in a market that is required to report to the CFTC is known as a non-commercial or large trader.
 Free COT Charts plots large traders net positions (shown as large) in green.
 (This group follows trends and usually mimics the markets price movement) A horizontal line is drawn to show the zero line of the large traders net positions.

 Small Speculators - Any market participant who is neither a commercial nor non-commercial is a small speculator.
 This group is not required to report to the CFTC but can determined by the contracts left over after the commercials and non-commercials have been accounted for.
 Free COT charts plots small speculators net positions (shown as specs) in red.
 (This over-leveraged group is usually wrong at major turning points) A horizontal line is drawn to show the zero line of the small speculators net positions.